IBM-Cloud/terraform-provider-ibm/website/docs/d/is_instance_templates.html.markdown

 	- `boot_volume` - (List) A nested block describes the boot volume configuration for the template.

 	  Nested scheme for `boot_volume`:
+		- `bandwidth` - (Optional, Integer) The maximum bandwidth (in megabits per second) for the volume.
+For this property to be specified, the volume storage_generation must be 2.
 		- `delete_volume_on_instance_delete` - (String) You can configure to delete the boot volume based on instance deletion.
 		- `encryption` - (String) The encryption key CRN such as HPCS, Key Protect, etc., is provided to encrypt the boot volume attached.
 		- `iops` - (String) The IOPS for the boot volume.